Newspaper Page Text

 him barter the luxury of doing good,

-or grow regardless oftlie law and of
+or grow regardless of the law and of

-justice, or despise the insignia of office
+Justice, or despise the insignia of office

-and public conlidence, or voluntarily
+and public confidence, or voluntarily

-tear off his priestly vestments, and ex
+tear off his priesthy vestments, and ex

-tinguish with his own hand the flame
+tinguish with his own hand the flame |

 of that altar, before which he had